rivetqueenrivet/ZZZ-trainer/README.md

 ## FAQ

 ### Is this safe to use?
-The tool only reads and writes game memory — it does not modify any game files or network traffic.
+The tool only reads and writes game memory - it does **not modify** any game files or network traffic.
 However, use at your own risk.

 ### Will I get banned?
-This is a client-side trainer intended for **single-player and private servers only**.
-Using it on official multiplayer servers is strongly discouraged and violates the game's terms of service.
+Most likely not.
+Software itself is Undetected, but keep in mind - anyone could report you.

 ### Can I customize the hotkey?
-Yes — the default toggle key is `INSERT`, but you can change it in the settings tab.
+Yes, the default toggle key is `INSERT`, but you can change it in the settings tab.

 ### Does this work with the latest version?
 The trainer is updated regularly to support the latest game version.
 Check the releases page for updates.

 ### How to uninstall?
-Simply delete the extracted folder — no registry changes or leftover files.
+Simply delete the extracted folder.
+There are no registry changes or leftover files.

 ---